jmarucha/sandpile/README.md

 # sandpile

 This is a simulation of abelian sandpiles on hexagonal grid.
+If you want to read some cool stuff about it, start [on wiki](https://en.wikipedia.org/wiki/Abelian_sandpile_model).

-It's nothing exceptional but it looks fun in motion.
+The simulation is nothing exceptional but it looks fun in motion.

 ![Cool hexagonal symmetric pattern](assets/screenshot.png)